Inverse sampling intensity weighting for preferential sampling adjustment: Simulation analysis

-We conducted a simulation experiment to evaluate the inferential and predictive performance of ISIW-PM and ISIW-V versus the benchmark MLE and SLP approaches under preferential sampling.
-We generated $B=500$ realizations for two separate Mat\'ern random fields on a $200\times200$ grid on the unit square: a low-range ($\phi=0.02$) and high-range ($\phi=0.15$) surface with $\mu=4, \sigma^2=1.5, \nu=1,$ and $\tau^2=0.1$.
-To test robustness of methods against a variety of observation patterns, we sampled three different point processes conditional on having $n=100$ and $n=800$ observations: a log Gaussian Cox process (LGCP), a sigmoidal Cox process (SCP), and a Thomas process.
-Traditionally, the SLP approach has only been tested against LGCP observation patterns where it is correctly specified.
+We generated $B=500$ realizations for two separate Mat\'ern random fields on a $200\times200$ grid on the unit square: a low-range ($\phi=0.02$) and high-range ($\phi=0.15$) surface with common parameters $\mu=4, \sigma^2=1.5, \nu=1,$ and $\tau^2=0.1$.
+For each realization, we sampled observation locations according to two distinct point process models with $n=100$: a log Gaussian Cox process (LGCP) and a Thomas process (a parent-offspring point process).
+Traditionally, the SLP has only been evaluated for LGCP designs, where it is correctly specified.
+A small sample size was chosen to align closer with the finite samples encountered in our real data applications.

-The intensity function for the LGCP is $\exp\{\beta S(\mathbf{x})\}$.
-For the sigmoidal Cox process, the intensity function follows $\beta (1+ \exp\{-S(\mathbf{x})\})^{-1}$.
-For the Thomas process, a set of parent points was first generated from a homogeneous Poisson process.
-The number of offspring for each parent then followed a Poisson distribution with mean $\exp\{\beta S(\mathbf{x})\}$ and offspring points were sampled from a normal distribution centered at their respective parent locations, with a scale parameter of 0.1.
-We set $\beta=1$ for all point processes.
-The SCP, LGCP, and Thomas process were deliberately selected to represent visually similar clustered point processes, ordered by increasing clustering intensity, with more distinct and separated clusters in the Thomas process (Figure \ref{fig:aim2_point_proces}).
+For the LGCP, the sampling intensity was given by $\exp\{\beta S(\mathbf{x})\}$.
+For the Thomas process, parent points were first generated from a homogeneous Poisson process with an expected count of $300$.
+The number of offspring for each parent then followed a Poisson distribution with mean $\exp\{\beta S(\mathbf{x})\}$ and offspring points were sampled from a normal distribution centered at their respective parent locations, with a scale parameter of $0.03$.
+The resulting point pattern was conditioned to contain $n=100$ points, just like the LGCP.
+We considered values of $\beta\in\{-1, 1,2\}$ to investigate differences under varying strengths of PS.